How to Start a Legal Blog

 Develop a Roadmap for Your Posts

 Certainly, you can simply begin writing a legal blog with content for your firm once you have the technical aspects in place, from registering a domain name to setting up web hosting for the blog.
-Yet the best law firm blogs—as with any business blog—are those that begin with a clear framework in mind.
-When you prepare for a negotiation or get ready for a trial, you know how important it is to have an overarching narrative in mind with key points you want to get across to your audience.
-The same is true for your law firm’s blog.
-As such, you’ll want to think through a roadmap for the content you want to create before you actually develop it.
-As you put together a roadmap, you should also keep in mind that nothing on a blog is set in stone.
-Unlike print publications, you can make revisions to improve the content along the way.
+Yet the best law firm blogs—as with any business blog—begin with a clear framework.
+When you prepare for a negotiation or a trial, you know how important it is to have an overarching narrative with key points you want to convey to your audience.
+The same is true for your law firm's blog.
+As such, you'll want to think through a roadmap for the content you want to create before you develop it.
+As you establish a roadmap, remember that nothing on a blog is set in stone.
+Unlike print publications, you can make revisions to improve the content.

-- Know why you are starting a blog for your firm: When you are in the early stages of starting a law blog and are beginning to think about the type of content you want to create, you should keep the “why” in mind—why are you blogging?
-Your blog topics should speak to that “why” in distinct ways, and you should think about different types of blogs that can help you to reach your goals.
-For example, some blogs may be “evergreen” posts that are not time-specific or newsworthy, but rather answer potential client questions that your readers may continue to have for many months and years to come.
-On the flip side, you may consider blogging about newsworthy legal issues that could draw clients interested in joining a new class action claim, for example, to your firm.
+Know why you are starting a blog for your firm: When you are in the early stages of starting a law blog and are beginning to think about the type of content you want to create, you should keep the "why" in mind—why are you blogging?
+Your blog topics should speak to that "why" in distinct ways, and you should think about different types of blogs that can help you reach your goals.
+For example, some blogs may be "evergreen" posts that are not time-specific or newsworthy but answer potential client questions that your readers may continue to have for many months and years.
+Conversely, you may consider blogging about newsworthy legal issues that could draw clients interested in joining a new class action claim, for example, to your firm.

-- Think about your voice and tone: As you consider your reader, make sure your voice and tone have that potential client in mind.
+Think about your voice and tone: As you consider your reader, ensure your voice and tone have that potential client in mind.
 Most likely, a potential client without any background in the law does not want to read legalese.
-Rather, most potential clients will want to know that you have the requisite knowledge to assist them while also being able to explain legal issues and answers to legal inquiries in a straightforward fashion.
+Rather, most potential clients will want to know that you have the requisite knowledge to assist them while also being able to explain legal issues and answers to legal inquiries in a straightforward way.

 Creating a Blog Calendar

-You should create a blog posting calendar in which you think about the specific content of your upcoming blogs, and in which you schedule them to post.
-As we mentioned above, you’ll want to have a roadmap that helps you to target your ideal reader.
-In so doing, you’ll want to plan out a series of blog posts that provide answers to questions your reader may have, inform your reader of specific legal issues they may be seeking out, and ultimately clarify why your firm is in an excellent position to assist them.
+You should create a editorial calendar in which you think about the specific content of your upcoming blogs and schedule them to post.
+As mentioned above, you'll want a roadmap that helps you target your ideal reader.
+In so doing, you'll want to plan out a series of blog posts that answer your reader's questions, inform them of specific legal issues they may be seeking, and ultimately clarify why your firm is in an excellent position to assist them.

 As you develop the roadmap for your blog posts, you should integrate your posting calendar.
-As with any good piece of legal writing, you’ll want to think about the order of the blog posts and the way in which they related to one another.
-Do not schedule your blogs to post all at once, but instead consider a calendar in which 2-3 blogs post each week.
+As with any good piece of legal writing, you'll want to think about the order of the blog posts and how they relate.
+Do not schedule your blogs to post all at once, but instead, consider a calendar in which 2-3 blogs post each week.

 Write and Publish the First Blog Post

-The final step in starting a blog for your law firm is simply writing and publishing your first post.
+The final step in starting a blog for your law firm is writing and publishing your first post.
 If you do not see immediate results from your law blogs, you should not necessarily worry.
-Blogging is a long-term investment, and it can take months (and sometimes years) before your content begins to generate the type of interest you want, and in the end the investment in time and energy will be worth it.
-Many marketing firms offer services to law firms seeking to expand their internet presence and can discuss your options with you for getting your law blog started.
+Blogging is a long-term investment, and it can take months (and sometimes years) before your content begins to generate the type of interest you want, and in the end, the investment in time and energy will be worth it.
+Many marketing firms offer services to law firms seeking to expand their internet presence and can discuss your options for starting your law blog.

-For more information about law firm blogging, check out our Law Firm Marketing page.
+For more information about blogging, check out our Law Firm Marketing page.